kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Configuring goals are out of the scope of our plugin.
 Our plugin is designed to track checkout funnels only.

-= Does your Plugin support Product Refund? =

-Our existing plugin does not track product refund data, however you can buy our <a href="https://1.envato.market/Yvn3R" target="_blank">premium plugin</a> to get access to product Refund data

 = Does your plugin support a Multilingual Wordpress site? =

-Our plugin does not support a Multilingual Wordpress site.
+Our plugin supports a Multilingual Wordpress site.

 = Does your plugin supports Child/Custom Theme? =

 The free version of our plugin is not fully compatible with the child/custom theme.
-Request you to go through the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin which is fully compatible with the child/custom theme.
+Request you to go through the <a href="https://conversios.io/pricings/?utm_source=EE+Plugin+WordPress+Listing&utm_medium=Child%2FCustom+Theme+FAQ&utm_campaign=Upsell+at+Conversios" target="_blank">premium version</a> of our plugin which is fully compatible with the child/custom theme.
 We are not providing any kind of support for Child/Custom Theme in the Free version of our plugin.
-For more information kindly contact us at analytics2(at)tatvic(dot)com.
+For more information kindly contact us at info(at)conversios(dot)io.

 = Does Tatvic provide full support for the free version plugin? =

 We have a limited support policy for the free version of our plugin.
-Kindly go through the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin to get full support for the product or you can also contact us at analytics2(at)tatvic(dot)com.
+Kindly go through the <a href="https://conversios.io/pricings/?utm_source=EE+Plugin+WordPress+Listing&utm_medium=full+support+for+the+free+version+FAQ&utm_campaign=Upsell+at+Conversios" target="_blank">premium version</a> of our plugin to get full support for the product or you can also contact us at info(at)conversios(dot)io.

 = How to verify if I have implemented the plugin well? =